pingcap/tidb-operator/deploy/gcp/README.md

 ## Configure

-Before deploying, you need to configure the following items to guarantee a smooth deployment.
+Before deploying, you need to configure several items to guarantee a smooth deployment.

 ### Configure Cloud SDK